AllaJohnson/pet-movie/README.md

           secret_access_key: 'your secret_access_key on S3'
           s3_region: 'your region' (strong required for last version Paperclip only)
 ```

-*
-  8. Additional soft install on VPS DO:
+  *8. Additional soft install on VPS DO:
      - NodeJs
      - ImageMagik

-     additional gems in Gemfile
+     additional gems in Gemfile*
-*

 ```
      gem 'paperclip'
      gem 'paperclip-av-transcoder'